fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 > If you are using version v3.12.2 or older, [donwload](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the latest version and replace to upgrade the latest map definition files.

 To render a map, you need to include FusionCharts library in your project.
-Add the following code of lines in the **app/assets/javascripts/application.js** file.
+Add the following code in the **app/assets/javascripts/application.js** file.

 ```Ruby
 //= require fusioncharts/fusioncharts